-Completed in 1999, the Baker-Watt Science Complex includes the Watson Life Science Building and Dana Science Laboratory, state-of-the-art facilities for the biology, psychology, and physics departments.
-Students and faculty research atomic physics, lasers, spectroscopy, molecular genetics, histology using some of the finest equipment available, offering cutting-edge research opportunities.
+Completed in 1999, the Baker-Watt Science Complex includes the Watson Life Science Building and Dana Science Laboratory, state-of-the-art facilities for the Physics Department.
+Students and faculty research atomic physics, lasers and spectroscopy using some of the finest equipment available, offering cutting-edge research opportunities.
 The two buildings are connected by the Blanche Knox Parker Garden and covered walkways bridging the patio.

-Watson Life Science Building: The Watson Life Science Building houses laboratories for instruction and research in biology and psychology, including Behavioral Neuroscience Laboratory, Behavioral Pharmacology Laboratory, Imaging and Histology Laboratory, Behavioral Testing Laboratory, Operant Laboratory, Physiology Laboratory, and Animal Care Facilities.
+Watson Life Science Building: The Watson Life Science Building houses laboratories for instruction and research.
 Watson is on the north side of the Baker-Watt Science Complex, furthest from Concord Road.

 Drs.
 Fran and Lenox Baker, Class of 1963 made the gift for the complex in honor of their fathers, Dr. Lenox Baker Sr. and Dr. James Watt, Class of 1931.